pingcap/docs-cn/v3.0/reference/tools/data-migration/relay-log.md

 ### Manual data purge

-Manual data purge means using the `purge-relay` command provided by dmctl to specify `subdir` and the binlog name thus to purge all the relay logs before the specified binlog.
+Manual data purge means using the `purge-relay` command provided by dmctl to specify `subdir` and the binlog name thus to purge all the relay logs **before** the specified binlog.
+If the `-subdir` option in the command is not specified, all relay logs **before** the current relay log sub-directory are purged.

 Assuming that the directory structure of the current relay log is as follows: